 Take the time to ask these questions to learn more about the home inspector's expertise and integrity.
 The National Association of Realtors recommends the following questions be asked when choosing an inspector:

-Ask what scientific instruments are used such as moisture detectors, combustible gas detectors, electromagnetic detectors, etc.
+Ask what scientific instruments are used such as moisture detectors, combustible gas detectors, electromagnetic detectors, thermal maps, etc.

 Ask about the inspector's professional affiliations or memberships, educational level and licensing they hold.

 Ask how many inspections the inspector has conducted and whether the inspector works full time as a property inspector.